 Caltrans controls the funds from base tolls on state-owned bridges.
-Transportation Development Credits, or toll credits as commonly known, are available to transit operators in the Bay Area, and are used primarily to match Section 5307 grants.
+Transportation Development Credits, or toll credits as commonly known, allow a greater share of federal funds to be applied to an individual project cost, with toll revenues counting as credit towards the project's local share.
+This credit is available to transit operators in the Bay Area, and is used primarily to match Section 5307 grants.
 Funds are primarily used for transit.
 This program is administered by Caltrans.